Webhooks

 Using the API

-.- Webhooks created with test API keys will only receive test events.
+To register via API, send aPOST request to the /webhooks endpoint with your url.- Webhooks created with test API keys will only receive test events.

 - Webhooks created with live API keys will receive live events.